joker314/british-informatics-olympiad/README.md

 The [British Informatics Olympiad](https://olympiad.org.uk) is "the national computing competition for schools and colleges".

 This repository contains write-ups for many of the problems.
-It particularly focusses on the Round 1 problems.
+It particularly focuses on the Round 1 problems.
 I typically will not include a write-up if I did not solve the problem completely by myself; instead I will try to link to any resources I found helpful.

 I've written all of my Round 1 answers in Python.